Driving the right behaviours: 10 principles of assessment design

 2. Have a clear model of progression for both substantive and disciplinary knowledge

-It’s not just the substantive knowledge (knowledge of the subject) that we want to assess.
+It’s not just the substantive knowledge (facts of the subject) that we want to assess.
 We also need to assess the disciplinary knowledge – this is the knowledge about how a subject generates new knowledge.
 In science this is the knowledge required to work scientifically, mathematically and practically.
 And just like principle one, this assessment can only happen if the curriculum has first defined the progression of both types of knowledge over time.

 3. Make the assessment cumulative

 Because we learn new things by relating them to what we already know, it’s important that previous knowledge is not forgotten and disposed of.
 This means we need to create assessments that assess concepts that have been learnt in previous terms/years.
 As a general rule, 60% of marks assessing this term’s work and 40% assessing previous terms/years works well.
-This balance, between old and new, ensures the assessment feels relevant to students and teachers by providing feedback on recent work, but still encourages ideas met earlier in the course to be revisited.
+This balance, between assessing old and new work, ensures the assessment feels relevant to students and teachers by providing feedback on recent work, but still encourages ideas met earlier in the course to be revisited.

 4. Sample across the domain and keep it blind